sxs-collaboration/data.black-holes.org/README.md

 # Brief overview

 The website works through docker containers.
-To understand the containers themselves, look at `www/docker-compose.yml`, which specifies details of each container.
-In some cases, the specification contains the field `build`, which points to a directory containing a `Dockerfile`, and possibly a few other necessary files.
-In those cases, the `Dockerfile` describes how docker should build that container.
-All of these files are simple enough to be essentially self-explanatory, or easily understood from the comments.
+To understand the containers themselves, look at `docker-compose.yml`, which specifies details of the container.

 On the other hand, if you are only interested in how web requests are handled, you probably do not need to understand details about the containers.
-All web requests go to the `nginx` container, which mostly farms requests out to other containers.
-So to understand how web requests are handled, a good first place to look is in the `www/nginx/nginx.conf` file.
-That file is extensively commented, including an overview at the top of the file.
+All web requests go to the `caddy_data_black_holes` container.
+So to understand how web requests are handled, a good first place to look is in the `Caddyfile` file.

-The other main task is updating various components, which is done by the `cron` container.

 # File locations